prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 10.x to 11.x

+Version 11 will remove the deprecated tlsProxy via ghostunnel in favor of native TLS support the prometheus-operator has gained with v0.39.0.

 ### From 9.x to 10.x

 Version 10 upgrades prometheus-operator to from 0.38.x 0.42.x.
 Starting with 0.40.x an additional `Probes` CRD is introduced.
 Helm does not automatically upgrade or install new CRDs on a chart upgrade, so you have to install the CRD manually before updating: